 In order to get all application materials to St. Louis by these dates, you will need to start the application process several weeks in advance.

 Only students who have been approved for the accelerated bachelor's-to-master's program will be allowed to register for the courses at the 5000-level.
-The courses currently offered in Madrid are:
+Courses offered in Madrid are:

 Students are encouraged to register immediately for the corresponding class at the 4000 level to ensure enrollment.
-Once you have been accepted into the accelerated program, you will be re-registered from the 4000-level (undergraduate) course to the 5000-level (graduate) course.
+Once accepted into the accelerated program, you will be re-registered from the 4000-level (undergraduate) course to the 5000-level (graduate) course.